 Wallaman Falls is arguably the best waterfall in Queensland and is widely known for being the tallest, permanent, single-drop waterfall in Australia at 269 meters!

-I have put together this Ultimate Guide of Wallaman Falls which includes how to get there, the best time to visit Wallaman Falls, and what to expect when you arrive.
+I have put together this ultimate guide which includes how to get there, the best time to visit, and what to expect when you arrive.

-Wallaman Falls is located in Girringun National Park, just 50 minutes’ drive inland from Ingham, Queensland.
+These falls are located in Girringun National Park, just 50 minutes drive inland from Ingham, Queensland.

 From Cairns, it’s approximately a 4-hour drive, and from Townsville, it’s around 2.5 hours drive to reach Wallaman Falls Queensland.

 There are no public transport options available to access Girringun National Park so you will need to have your own vehicle to visit.